Grants and Funding

 The Stronger Communities Fund has been established by the NSW Government as part of their Fit for the Future reform program.
 It provides newly merged councils with funding to kick start the delivery of projects that improve community infrastructure and services.
 The program provides a total of $1million in grants to be distributed to incorporated not-for-profit community groups, for projects that build more vibrant, sustainable and inclusive local communities in the MidCoast region.

-Applications for the second round of funding will open on 1 May 2017, for projects to be completed by 31 December 2018.
+Applications for the second round of funding will open on 1 May 2017 and close on 9 June 2017, for projects to be completed by 31 December 2018.

 To be successful for funding community projects must meet the following criteria: